shreya2430/Covid19-tracker/README.md

 - **User-Friendly Interface**: Simplified layout for quick access to critical information.

 ## Technologies Used
-- **Frontend**: React.js for building the UI and managing component states.
+- **HTML**: For structuring the content of the application.
+- **CSS**: For styling the application and creating a responsive design.
-- **Backend**: Node.js and Express for handling API calls and serving the frontend.
+- **JavaScript**: For implementing functionality and handling API calls to fetch live data.
 - **Data Source**: Integrates with a Covid-19 API to fetch live data.
-- **Styling**: CSS for styling the interface.

 ## Setup and Installation
 1. **Clone the repository**: